tatumertanen/ultimate-self-improvement-guide/docs/guides/habits.md

 ## Understanding Habit Loops

 Habits are formed through a neurological loop consisting of three elements: cue, routine, and reward.
-This concept, popularized by Charles Duhigg in his book "The Power of Habit," helps explain why habits are so powerful and how we can leverage this knowledge for personal growth.
+This concept, popularized by Charles Duhigg in his book "The Power of Habit, " helps explain why habits are so powerful and how we can leverage this knowledge for personal growth.

 1. `Cue:` The trigger that initiates the habit
 2. `Routine:` The behavior itself